 Disclosure.
-This post is a review of products I was sent for free.
+This post is a review of a product I was sent for free.
 All opinions are my own.

-I’d love to hear your favourite game or idea for inventing a new game.
+I’d love to hear about your favourite remote control toy.